 Which are the best BIOS?

-As of 2021, MSI, Asus, and Gigabyte have the best motherboard BIOS in the market.
+As, MSI, Asus, and Gigabyte have the best motherboard BIOS in the market.
 Asus BIOS is suitable for gamers, MSI for tweakers, and Gigabyte is best for beginners.